Shampra/EvernoteToAnytype/README.md

 https://community.anytype.io/t/a-tool-to-import-evernote-notes-to-anytype/11483/52

 ### Build
-_You can use the supplied release directly (for Windows).
+_You can use the supplied release directly in a zip file [here](https://github.com/Shampra/EvernoteToAnytype/releases/latest) (for Windows).
 If you prefer to use the source code, here are the instructions._

 Prerequisites : Python 3.10+ installed.
 Creating a virtual environment is recommended.